 Cillian’s academic research has focussed on the EU, international trade and business cycles, and he has advised a wide range of governments and international organisations including the Cabinet Office, the Treasury and the Department of Business, Innovation and Skills (BIS) (in the UK), the Australian, Canadian and United Arab Emirates governments, the EU, the World Trade Organisation and United Nations Conference for Trade and Development.

-Cillian is the Chair of the Leicestershire Police Ethics, Integrity and Complaints Committee, a member of the board of the Economics Network, an Honorary Professor at the University of Birmingham, and has served in a variety of capacities the Higher Education Academy, the European Jean Monnet Network, OCR (A-level Exam Board) National Higher Education Consultative Group and the Royal Economics Society (including running the UK Royal Economics Society Easter School from 1992–2001).
+Cillian is a Director of the Nottingham Legal Advice Centre and a member of the board of the Economics Network, He has served in a variety of capacities the Higher Education Academy, the British Council, the European Jean Monnet Network, OCR (A-level Exam Board) National Higher Education Consultative Group and the Royal Economics Society (including running the UK Royal Economics Society Easter School from 1992–2001).